zeratax/matrix-registration/README.md

 - This only asks you for the most important options.
 You should definitely take a look at the actual configuration file.
 - The `shared_secret` has to be the same as `registration_shared_secret` in your homeserver.yaml
+- If you get `/usr/bin/python: No module named matrix_registration` run `pip3 show matrix-registration`to display what version of python it is installed under.
+Example: `python3.6 -m matrix_registration`

 ### nginx reverse-proxy